Harvey the RV- 2022 Thor Compass B Class

-Find the perfect RV rental in Craters of the Moon National Monument, ID.
-Simple, easy, and fully insured.
+Discover the best RV rental in Craters of the Moon National Monument, ID!
+Looking for another RV type?
+We have it all!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the owner and start preparing for your adventure

 Craters of the Moon National Monument can be found near the small community of Carey, Idaho, in the south-central portion of the state.
 This area is very rural, with the nearest larger town being Twin Falls, which is over 60 miles to the southwest.
 The nearest larger city is also the state's capital, Boise, at almost 150 miles to the west.
 The park also sits a little more than 100 miles north of the borders the state shares with both Nevada and Utah.